 Our board-certified plastic surgeon will design a customized treatment plan for each patient prior to performing the procedure.
 The implant exchange will be performed in an outpatient setting under general anesthesia and will take a few hours to complete.

 Breast Implant Choices

 During a breast implant exchange consultation you will be offered a variety of breast implant choices, not your typical saline or gel.
-Breast implant technology has come a long way affecting a variety of factors with implant look at feel.
+Breast implant technology has come a long way affecting a variety of factors with implant look and feel.
 Your surgeon will discuss with you the variety of new generation implants available to help achieve your desired breast augmentation.